Frequently Asked Questions

 Our children will join us on this trip - can they attend the Palio?
 Are there discounts for children?

 Yes, children can attend, but suggest the minimum age to consider is 5 years.
-Unfortunately, discounts for Palio tickets are not offered for children.
+Unfortunately, discounts for Palio tickets are not able to be offered for children.

 I have a small child - can they sit on my lap while we are in our seats?

 Sorry it is not possible.
-This is primarily due to lack of sufficient space in either the reserved grandstands or seated balcony positions, as well as general safety concerns.
-In addition, it should be noted you will be in your reserved seats for 3+ hours - the short 3 lap race is preceded by a lengthy historical parade.
+This is primarily due to lack of sufficient space in either the reserved grandstands or seated balcony positions, as well as for general safety concerns.
+However, a ticket option that can work well for families with smaller/younger children is with one of our apartments with windows overlooking the campo square.

 Will food be served during the Palio or should we bring food?

-Some of our Balcony options will serve a light buffet in the adjoining apartment (or shop), along with beverages during the two-hour parade that precedes the race.
-Therefore, with these options it is not necessary to bring your own food and it is otherwise requested not to bring any food items, additional wine, alcohol or glass bottles.
-For grandstand reserved seating you are permitted to bring your own beverages in plastic bottles; possibly some light food is also permitted, but in either case these items cannot be carried in coolers or other large containers; Restrooms are not available for the grandstand seating, some of the balcony/apartment locations will provide a restroom.
+Our Balcony options will serve a light refreshments (or snack food items) in the adjoining apartment (or shop), along with beverages during the two-hour parade that precedes the race.
+Our window ticket options do provide light food and drink refreshments.
+Therefore, with these options it is not necessary to bring your own food and it is otherwise requested not to bring any food items, additional wine, alcohol or drinks of any kind in glass bottles.
+For grandstand reserved seating you are permitted to bring your own beverages in plastic bottles; possibly some light food is also permitted, but in either case these items cannot be carried in coolers or other large containers.

 What is featured in the city tour and contrada museum; how long does it last?